Rami-Sabbagh/web-projects/README.md

-# Web-Applications
+# web-projects
- A collection of simple web applications made by me
+ Contains a collection of web projects I'm making while learning Html, CSS and JavaScript.